EricAgyemang/IT432StreamHeartRateData/README.md

     * You can use the default project ("My First Project") or create a new project by using [Manage resources page](https://console.cloud.google.com/cloud-resource-manager) eg: iot-heartrate.
 The Project ID must be unique name accross all Google Cloud projects

   - Enable APIs
-    * This project uses the IoT Core, Pub/Sub, Dataflow, and Compute Engine, so enable the Cloud IoT API by opening the [Google Cloud IoT Core console](http://console.cloud.google.com/iot/).
+    * This project uses the **IoT Core, Pub/Sub, Dataflow, and Compute Engine**, so enable the Cloud IoT API by opening the [Google Cloud IoT Core console](http://console.cloud.google.com/iot/).
     * Repeat this process for the **Pub/Sub, Dataflow, and Compute Engine** by clicking the **Enable API** tab.